teves-castro/SPAcify/nuspec/readme.txt

 file is inclued here to add support for generics.
 These customizations will be removed in a future version once they are integrated on the main
 DefinitelyTyped project.

+//TODO: Explain how to include typescript build targets to project

 Enjoy!
 Vítor Castro